freifeld/fastSCSP/Readme.md

 Yixin Li (email: liyixin@mit.edu)

 An early/partial version of this software was written by Oren.
-It was then completed and improved by Yixin Li.
+It was then completed and improved by Yixin.

 This software is released under the MIT License (included with the software).
 Note, however, that using this code (and/or the results of running it)